There are several minerals that the body needs to function normally and remain healthy. Some of these minerals are better known than others.

 You can also try eating specific foods that have a lot of boron if you prefer to go the natural route.
 Here are some options:

 - dried beans

 Boron is an essential mineral.
-Only small amounts of the mineral are needed by the body.
+The body only needs small amounts of the mineral.
 It helps with many functions.
 The endocrine system also depends on boron.

 A healthy dose of boron may be critical to the production of testosterone.
 By restoring testosterone, some men may also experience improvements in erectile function.
 This is primarily due to the effects of testosterone on the stimulation of a man’s libido.